Cosmo Kramer: Personality

 Kramer is known for his extreme honesty and lack of tact; in "The Nose Job", he tells George's insecure girlfriend that she needs a nose job.
 In "The Kiss Hello" Elaine tries to take advantage of this personality quirk by inviting Kramer to meet her friend, Wendy, whose hairstyle she feels is outdated.
 Kramer rarely gets into trouble for his candor, but his friends often do; in "The Cartoon", Kramer makes comments to Sally Weaver, who then blames Jerry for "ruining her life" as a result.

 In general, Kramer excels at persuading Jerry into doing things against his better judgment.
-Kramer has displayed an almost unbending loyalty toward Jerry, such as in "The Millennium" and "The Bottle Deposit.", risking the failure of his own plans for Jerry's benefit.
-Kramer also thought nothing of giving Jerry a large amount of his banked blood in The Blood.
+Kramer has displayed an almost unbending loyalty toward Jerry, such as in "The Millennium" and "The Bottle Deposit", risking the failure of his own plans for Jerry's benefit.
+Kramer also thought nothing of giving Jerry a large amount of his banked blood in "The Blood".
 In the same respect, Jerry has helped Kramer out of good will and always seems to forgive and ultimately accept Kramer's mooching tendencies.
 At times, Jerry is entertained by Kramer's antics, which may also be a factor in the friendship's endurance.
-However, Kramer is also quick to assume the worst of Jerry, believing him guilty of everything from sabotaging a Miss America contestant (in "The Chaperone") to having a double life as a Nazi leader (in "The Limo"), and is often oblivious to his sentiments.
+However, Kramer is also quick to assume the worst of Jerry, believing him guilty of everything from sabotaging a Miss America contestant (in "The Chaperone") to having a double life as a neo-Nazi leader (in "The Limo"), and is often oblivious to his sentiments.
 In "The Serenity Now", an emotional Jerry declares a near-brotherly love for Kramer, and Kramer is not even prompted to look away from his current activity, merely responding in a rote tone, "I love you, too, buddy."

-He is close friends with Newman, though like the main characters they frequently get into conflict with each other, most notably in "The Butter Shave", in which Newman attempts to eat Kramer alive.
+He is close friends with Newman; however, like the other main characters, Kramer and Newman frequently get into conflict with each other, most notably in "The Butter Shave", in which Newman attempts to eat Kramer alive.
 Their get-rich-quick schemes appear in "The Old Man" and "The Bottle Deposit".